AprilGar/ExtendedProjectOneInstructions/Building-A-RESTful-API-With-Scala-Play/Part4.md

     libraryDependencies += ws
     ```
 3. WS client uses Play specific classes in the request and response building.
-   We can access this in this through dependency injection, i.e.
+   We can access this in this through dependency injection.
+Add the below into your new `LibraryConnector`.

     ```scala
    class LibraryConnector @Inject()(ws: WSClient) {